jotavare/jotavare.github.io/docs/x86_assembly_nasm/chars_strings_and_lists.md

 ```

 {: .important-title }
 One thing I **omitted** in this code is the **null terminator**, something that I learned in `C`.
 In this case, we have a list of values, so we need to add the **null terminator** manually so we know when the list ends.
 We can use whatever value we want as long as it's not part of the list.
-For example, in this case using `0` or `-1` would be a good choice like `list db 1, 2, 3, 4, -1`.
+For example, in this case using `0` or `-1` would be a good choice `list db 1, 2, 3, 4, -1`.

 ----